 Recommended reading: How to make a fire against all odds

-These clouds are dense and they don’t have a distinct shape, forming a low layer of dark clouds that cover the sky.
+These clouds are dense and they don’t have a distinct shape.
+They are forming a low layer of dark clouds that cover the sky.
 Once you learn to predict the weather using the clouds, you will notice that Nimbostratus clouds almost always deliver rain.
 They can last for several hours and in certain areas they also deliver snow.

 The following picture shows all clouds and provides a better understanding of shape and altitude formation:

-You don’t have to be an expert meteorologist to learn how to predict weather using the clouds and all you need is a keen sense of observation and a great love for the outdoors.
+You don’t have to be an expert meteorologist to learn how to predict weather using the clouds.
+All you need is a keen sense of observation and a great love for the outdoors.
 As time goes by, you will be able to identify the various types of clouds and connect them with changing weather, just look at the sky!

 Popular Survival and Preparedness solutions recommended for you: